AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/quickinsight.md

 [!UICONTROL Quick Insights] provides guidance for non-analysts and new users of [!UICONTROL Analysis Workspace] to learn how to answer business questions quickly and easily.
 It is also a great tool for advanced users who want to answer a simple question quickly without having to build a table themselves.

-When you first start using this [!UICONTROL Analysis Workspace], you might wonder what visualizations would be most useful, which dimensions and metrics might facilitate insights, where to drag and drop items, where to create a filter, etc.
+When you first start using this [!UICONTROL Analysis Workspace], you might wonder what visualizations would be most useful, which dimensions and metrics might facilitate insights, where to drag and drop items, where to create a filter, and more.

-To help with this, and based on your own company's usage of data components in [!UICONTROL Analysis Workspace], [!UICONTROL Quick Insights] leverages an algorithm that will present you with the most popular dimensions, metrics, filters, and date ranges your company uses.
-In fact, you will see dimensions, metrics, and filters tagged as [!UICONTROL Popular] in the drop-down list, as shown here:
+To help with these questions, and based on your own company's usage of data components in [!UICONTROL Analysis Workspace], [!UICONTROL Quick Insights] leverages an algorithm that presents you with the most popular dimensions, metrics, filters, and date ranges your company uses.
+In fact, you see dimensions, metrics, and filters tagged as [!UICONTROL Popular] in the drop-down list, as shown here:

 ![The Quick Insights panel.](assets/popular-tag.png)